 Mitchell said that travelers who rebel against bag-check fees they find excessive can try their luck with another airline.

-Competitors like Southwest Airlines has made its relatively inexpensive bag-check policy a centerpiece in its advertising lately.
+Southwest Airlines has made its relatively inexpensive bag-check policy a centerpiece in its advertising lately.
 Southwest will check the first two bags weighing under 50 pounds for free.
 The third checked bag is $50.